Langa Medievale

 Visit the splendid defensive castle of Grinzane Cavour, which later became the residence of Camillo Benso, Count of Cavour.
 We have him to thank for the great enological developments in the surrounding hills, all planted with vineyards for the production … Continued

-• AltaLanga_tra_chiese_e_castelli by car
+• AltaLanga_chiese_romaniche by car

-Upper Langa: churches and castles
+Upper Langa: Romanesque churches

 The project